-To receive respite, your loved one needs to have respite services on either Children’s Extensive Support Waiver (CES) or the Supported Living Services (SLS) service plan drafted by a Community Centered Board case manager.
+To receive respite, your loved one needs to have “Respite Individual” on either Children’s Extensive Support Waiver (CES) or the Supported Living Services (SLS) waivers drafted by a Community Centered Board, case manager.
 The respite service provider needs to be a Program Approved Service Agency (PASA)-approved agency.
 NTSOC is a PASA-approved agency that can assist you with your needs.

-Respite can only be provided by an individual who is not the parent, guardian or primary caregiver of the person who requires care.
-Frequently, a Certified Nurse Assistant (CNA) or individual training to become a CNA can pick up more time and experience by assisting an individual who qualifies for respite.
+Respite can only be provided by an individual who is not the parent, guardian, or SPOUSE of the person who requires care.
+Frequently, a Certified Nurse Assistant (CNA) or individual training to become a CNA can pick up more time and experience by assisting an individual who qualifies for respite care services.

-On an as-needed basis, the nursing instructors at NTSOC will administer free training for individuals to be respite-care providers.
+On an as-needed basis, the Respite Coordinator provides all respite training upon hiring.
+NTSOC will administer free training for individuals to be respite-care workers.
+Employees also receive practical review when getting a new client, and annual training is also completed.
 Our dedicated staff will provide the proper orientation on documentation, patient’s rights, cardiopulmonary resuscitation (CPR), and HIPAA.

-Respite workers will be trained explicitly to the needs of each case to ensure appropriate care is met even with the primary caregiver’s absence.
-Then the caregivers can take some time for rest and relaxation.
+Respite workers will be trained explicitly to each client’s needs to ensure appropriate care is met even with the primary caregiver’s absence.
+Then the caregivers can take some time for relaxation.

-On a case-by-case basis, overnight care and crisis care might be available.
+On a case-by-case basis, emergency respite care; evening care, and crisis care might be available.